Bartu: Life

 Bartu was born on 12 September 1674 to secondary princess consort Kangliang of the first rank, lady Sakda.
-In 1733, Bartu succeeded the Prince Kang of the First Rank peerage after the death of Chong'an.
+In 1733, Bartu succeeded to the title of Prince Kang of the First Rank after the death of Chong'an.

 Involvement in the coup of Hongxi

-In 1739, Hongxi (2nd in Prince Li of the First Rank peerage, Yunreng's son) formed a faction together with Hongsheng (son of Prince Heng of the First Rank Yunqi), Prince Ning of the Second Rank Hongjiao (son of Prince Yi of the First Rank Yinxiang), Hongchang, Yunlu and Hongpu (son of Prince Zhuang of the First Rank Yunlu) aiming to oust Qianlong Emperor from power and support Hongxi's succession to the imperial throne.
+In 1739, Hongxi (2nd in Prince Li of the First Rank peerage, Yunreng's son) formed a faction together with Hongsheng (son of Prince Heng of the First Rank Yunqi), Prince Ning of the Second Rank Hongjiao (son of Prince Yi of the First Rank Yinxiang), Hongchang, Yunlu and Hongpu (son of Prince Zhuang of the First Rank Yunlu).
+They aimed to oust the Qianlong Emperor from power and support Hongxi's succession to the imperial throne.
 The faction failed to achieve its aim as Hongpu dispatched a messenger to report an urgent matter to the emperor, who resided at that time in Rehe.
 Hongpu was arrested at the Copper Wall by imperial guards.
-After the imperial hunt, all the factionists were temporarily imprisoned at the Imperial Clan Court, where the trial was held.
-One of the persons interrogating rebelliants was Bartu, who was entrusted with the affairs of the imperial clan court.
+After the imperial hunt, all the conspirators were temporarily imprisoned at the Imperial Clan Court, where the trial was held.
+One of the interrogators was Bartu, who was entrusted with the affairs of the imperial clan court.
 The princes being underlings of Hongxi were stripped of their title and imprisoned (Hongxi, Hongsheng, Hongchang), deprived of the allowance (Hongjiao) or demoted, e.g. Hongpu, who was demoted to grace defender duke.
 The proper decree was drafted by Bartu and Zhang Tingyu, one of the most prominent officials of the Qianlong era.